Armory Films & The Roadside Attractions’ Indie Film The Peanut Butter Falcon is Crushing it with Nationwide Theatrical Release

 Global Down Syndrome Foundation and Local Down Syndrome Affiliates Help Ensure A Big Opening Weekend Triggering 1,000 Screen Expansion

-/EIN News/ -- Denver, CO, Aug.
-29, 2019 (GLOBE NEWSWIRE) -- Armory Films and The Roadside Attractions took a chance on The Peanut Butter Falcon, an indie film featuring an actor with Down syndrome – and now it is paying dividends.
+/EIN News/ -- DENVER, Aug.
+30, 2019 (GLOBE NEWSWIRE) -- Armory Films and The Roadside Attractions took a chance on The Peanut Butter Falcon, an indie film featuring an actor with Down syndrome – and now it is paying dividends.
 Despite having a limited 17-screen debut, the break-out film was the highest grossing film per-theater amongst all opening films in early August, and has a 95% rating on Rotten Tomatoes.

 Global Down Syndrome Foundation (Global), an executive producer of the film, worked with its local Down syndrome affiliates in 15 states to help ensure a strong opening weekend that in turn would trigger a nationwide release to 1,000 screens.

 Global activated its base of thousands of members, local and national Down syndrome organizations, medical professionals, self-advocate families, and Hollywood celebrities to help promote the film and drive ticket sales.
 Global marketed the film on social media sparking millions of likes and through ticket promotions with its member organizations.
-Global also co-sponsored and co-organized tickets and events with Arc Thrift, Down Syndrome Association of Central Ohio, Down Syndrome Association of Greater Charlotte, Down Syndrome Association of Greater Cincinnati, Down Syndrome Association of Greater Winston-Salem, Down Syndrome Association of Minnesota, Down Syndrome Association of Tampa Bay, Down Syndrome Community of Puget Sound, Down Syndrome Connection of the Bay Area, Down Syndrome Foundation of Florida, Down Syndrome Guild of Dallas, Down Syndrome Information Alliance, Down Syndrome Network of Arizona, Down Syndrome Network of Montgomery County, Mi Work Matters, National Down Syndrome Congress, Rocky Mountain Down Syndrome Association, and Triangle Down Syndrome Network.
+Global also co-sponsored and co-organized tickets and events with Arc Thrift, Down Syndrome Affiliates in Action, Down Syndrome Association of Central Ohio, Down Syndrome Association of Greater Charlotte, Down Syndrome Association of Greater Cincinnati, Down Syndrome Association of Greater Winston-Salem, Down Syndrome Association of Minnesota, Down Syndrome Association of Tampa Bay, Down Syndrome Community of Puget Sound, Down Syndrome Connection of the Bay Area, Down Syndrome Foundation of Florida, Down Syndrome Guild of Dallas, Down Syndrome Network of Arizona, Down Syndrome Network of Montgomery County, Gold Coast Down Syndrome Organization, Mi Work Matters, National Down Syndrome Congress, Rocky Mountain Down Syndrome Association, and Triangle Down Syndrome Network.
 In some cities, the events were so popular there were long lines outside theaters.

 Additional marketing efforts from Global included underwriting grants for theater tickets and concessions, organizing raffles for complimentary movie tickets, securing press at premiere and screening events, and creating collateral for the community to share through email and social media.